-There are probably hundreds of mortgage marketing ideas and campaigns that loan officers and marketing admins can use to generate leads, find prospects and solicit repeat business from existing clients.
-But which ones are tried, true and effective in most any market environment?
+There are probably hundreds of mortgage marketing campaign ideas that loan officers and marketing admins can use to generate leads, find prospects and solicit repeat business from existing clients.
+But which ones are tried, true and effective in almost any market environment?

 1. First Time Buyer

-Some of us love working with first time buyers as they tend to be the most appreciative.
-Of course, that comes along with all the hand holding that may be necessary.
+Some of us love working with first-time buyers as they tend to be the most appreciative.
+Of course, that comes along with all the hand-holding that may be necessary.
 However, if you enjoy teaching others about the home buying process, there’s no better group to target.
 It’s best to segment this group into those who have already expressed readiness and those who are looking to learn before they’re ready.
-For the latter, using automated mortgage marketing strategies is easiest, as you can just set a campaign trigger and let your CRM system take it from there.
+For the latter, using automated mortgage marketing strategies is easiest, as you can just set a campaign trigger and let your mortgage CRM take it from there.
 Sharing resources outside of your own content can help build trust too.
 Sites such as this one from the U.S Government make for good recommendations.

 2. Renting vs. Owning